 Emerging and re-emerging viruses in California

-We are genetically characterizing contemporary West Nile and St. Louis encephalitis virus circulating in mosquitoes in California and performing experimental studies to evaluate viral, host, and environmental factors that promoted the re-emergence of St. Louis encephalitis virus in California in 2015 and 2016 and the maintenance of epidemic West Nile virus each summer.
+We are genetically characterizing contemporary St. Louis encephalitis virus circulating in mosquitoes in California and performing experimental studies to evaluate viral, host, and environmental factors that promoted the re-emergence and establishment of St. Louis encephalitis virus in California since 2015.
 This work is funded by the CDC Center of Excellence in Vector Borne Diseases for the Pacific Region of the United States.
 Our genetic tracing identified three routes of St. Louis encephalitis virus dispersal into the Western United States since 2015, probably introduced by avian reservoirs.